Alcaro/russian-malware/arlib/sandbox/README.txt

  the rest too and disable the syscall.

 Checking the manpage reveals a long list of things execve does.
-Most are easy to emulate (remove signal handlers and sigaltstack) or irrelevant (detach SysV shared memory - blocked by seccomp, replace /proc/self/cmdline - not relevant outside debugging).
-Unfortunately, a few are tricky but
+Most are easy to emulate (remove signal handlers and sigaltstack), irrelevant (detach SysV shared memory - blocked by seccomp), or both (replace /proc/self/cmdline - PR_SET_MM_ARG_START/etc, and not relevant outside debugging).
- required: Killing all other threads in the process, close-on-exec, and resuming the vfork parent.
+ Unfortunately, a few are tricky but required: Killing all other threads in the process, close-on-exec, and resuming the vfork parent.

 Releasing vfork is impossible without execve or _exit.
 But that syscall is already unsafe; we have to return all the way through a signal handler, which won't work the second time vfork returns.